 - Nausea.
 A change in diet and lifestyle can be an adjustment for sensitive stomachs.

 - Cravings.
-Better diet and lifestyle choices can trigger cravings for those former habits.
+Healthy diet and lifestyle choices can trigger cravings for those former habits.

 - Skin Issues.
 When the body begins to force toxins out of the body, acne, psoriasis, and eczema can appear.